 Personnel costs comprise salaries, wages, health care costs, pension and other financial considerations associated with services provided by the employees of the Authority.
-The only personnel costs incurred in the year ended 31 December 2018 and the eighteen months ended 31 December 2017 related to the Managing Director.
+The personnel costs incurred in the year ended 31 December 2019 related to the Managing Director (through 30 September 2019; see Note 10) and one other employee (2018: solely the Managing Director).